 Guide to product details

 Products are the physical goods, digital files, and services that you sell.
 To create a product, you need to specify the name and upload product images.
-In addition, you can add product details that help your clients better understand the product: add available sizes, SKU, description, etc. You don't have to provide every detail for each product.
+In addition, you can add product details that help your clients better understand the product: add description, available sizes, weight, etc. You don't have to provide every detail for each product.

 Remember, the quality of your product images directly affects your ability to generate sales.
 Here are some tips:

 - Each product image should be of uniform size and style across all products you sell.